 Before beginning the application process:

-Please note that the REB has updated their forms.
-All applications must be submitted using the current version of the form.
+All applications must be submitted using the most current version of the form.
 Applications submitted using previous versions will be returned to the researcher for resubmission.

 Research Application Forms

 - REB Study Modification Form

 - REB Yearly Renewal or Closure Form

 - Research Assistant Confidentiality Agreement